 North Wales Path Walk

-Wales Walking Holidays offer walking packages along the North Wales Path.
+Wales Walking Holidays offer walking tours along the North Wales Path.
 The North Wales Path, a long-distance trail extending for 60 miles (97km) from Prestatyn in North East Wales to Bangor, Gwynedd in the west.
 You have the option of going vice versa.
 Parts of the North Wales Path coincide with the Wales Coast Path, but takes more detours inland to allow trekking on higher ground.
 The path detours inland between Conwy and Bangor, passing Aber Falls and hills above Penmaenmawr and Llanfairfechan. the North Wales path is waymarked with its own logo (inset).

-North Wales Path Short Package
+North Wales Path Short Break

-We have created a shorter package if you don't fancy the whole trail, from Llandudno to Bangor utilising, in our view, the best parts of the path.
+We have created a shorter break if you don't fancy the whole trail, from Llandudno to Bangor utilising, in our view, the best parts of the path.
 If you want to book or discuss further please contact us.

 North Wales Path Short Package Llandudno to Bangor.